plants with fertilizer

 When should I fertilise my plants?

-It is difficult to know when your plants need fertilizing, a little puzzle!
+It is difficult to know when your plants need fertilising, a little puzzle!
 There is no clear signal from your plant except perhaps a slowed or stagnant growth, which many PLNTSparents hardly notice.
 It’s a pity plants can’t talk, isn’t it?
 So, instead of waiting for a signal from your plant, you need to take matters into your own hands!
 We have made a handy schedule for you, it is based on the growth cycle of plants.

 Schedule: